icollier77/JS-code-quiz/README.md

   <li>The quiz should end when all questions are answered or the timer reaches 0.</li>
   <li>When the game ends, it should display their score and give the user the ability to save their initials and their score.</li>
 </ol>

+<p>Not mandatatory, but we were also provided with the audio files with sounds to be played when the user answers correctly or incorrectly.</p>

 ### Sample App